jbreizh/imagepainting2/README.md

 * **LED Strip :** I use APA102.
 It could work on others LEDS like WS2812, but APA102 are better and faster.

 * **Push Button (optional) :** Any Push button should be good.

-## Hardware Assembly

-The following hardware assembly are 100% working for me, but could be improve by adding a capacitor to filter the power and a level schifter to convert the 3.3v logic to 5v for the LEDs.
-The best option will be this shield [Hex Wemos D1 Mini Wi-Fi LED Controller](https://www.evilgeniuslabs.org/hex-wemos-d1-mini-wifi-led-controller) from Evil Genius.
-All the drawing i give are for the Wemos D1 mini and clone, if you use an other ESP8266 board read carefully her spec.

 ### LED Strip connection